 Vanderbilt School of Nursing History

-With a history dating back to 1909, Vanderbilt University School of Nursing has a long-standing reputation for excellence in nursing teaching, practice and research.
+With a history dating back to 1908, Vanderbilt University School of Nursing has a long-standing reputation for excellence in nursing teaching, practice, informatics and research.
 As one of the first five schools to receive Rockefeller funding to implement the Goldmark Report of 1923, the School of Nursing was a leader in drastically altering the nature of nursing education and moving it into institutions of higher learning.
-The School began offering the Master of Science in Nursing (MSN in 1955, and was one of the first to launch a “bridge” program in 1986 through which students who hold non-nursing degrees can enter the MSN program without repeating undergraduate classes – thereby permitting an accelerated path to the master’s degree.
-Vanderbilt’s Bachelor of Science in Nursing degree, first conferred in1935, was restructured into the “bridge” program as one of several innovative entry options.
+The School began offering the Master of Science in Nursing (MSN) in 1955.
+It was one of the first to launch a PreSpecialty program in 1986 allowing students who hold non-nursing degrees to enter the MSN program without repeating undergraduate classes.
+This permitted an accelerated path to the master’s degree.
+Vanderbilt’s Bachelor of Science in Nursing degree, first conferred in 1935, was restructured into the PreSpecialty program as one of several innovative entry options.

 Beyond its educational offerings, Vanderbilt School of Nursing’s tradition of excellence includes a focus on integrating technology into the classroom and into clinical practice.
 The Frist Center for Nursing Informatics opened in February 2005 provides advanced computer facilities and support technologies.
-The School operates one of the most extensive faculty practice networks anywhere, including community-based clinics that provide primary care to inner-city populations.
+The School operates one of the most extensive faculty practice networks anywhere, including community-based clinics that provide primary care to underserved populations.
 Vanderbilt nursing graduates can be found across the nation and in numerous foreign countries.
 The School attracts students from most of the 50 states.
-Its partnership with Vanderbilt University Medical Center provides excellent opportunities for research and clinical practice.
+Its partnership with Vanderbilt University Medical Center provides excellent opportunities for education, research and clinical practice.